What is Title IX?

 Title IX, Washington State law, and University of Washington policy prohibit discrimination based on sex, sexual orientation, gender, gender expression, pregnant or parenting status, and LGBTQ (lesbian, gay, bisexual, transgender, queer) identity.

 Other UW resources related to responding to sexual violence

 The UW Office of the Title IX Coordinator has put together a "Know your rights & resources" guide for students and employees who experience sexual assault, stalking, relationship or intimate partner violence, sexual harassment, and/or other sexual misconduct.
 The guide is also available in a text-only version.

 Making a report to the University

 Any student, staff person, or faculty member who has experienced any type of sexual misconduct has the right to make a report to the University.
 The University of Washington has several designated offices responsible for responding to, investigating, and resolving complaints.
-These officers serve all UW campuses and locations except where noted; the appropriate office to contact depends, in part, on the role of the person who is alleged to have engaged in the misconduct.
-An advocate can help you explore these options and determine which one is most appropriate to respond to take your report.
+These offices serve all UW campuses and locations except where noted; the appropriate office to contact depends, in part, on the role of the person who is alleged to have engaged in the misconduct.
+An advocate can help you explore these options and determine which office is most appropriate to take your report.

 Title IX Investigation Office

-The Title IX Inveistgation Office takes complaints that a student has violated the sexual misconduct provisions of the Student Conduct Code.
-They can be reached at 206-616-5334 or email@example.com.
+The Title IX Investigation Office takes complaints that a student has violated the sexual misconduct provisions of the Student Conduct Code.
+They can be reached at 206-616-5334 or firstname.lastname@example.org.

 University Complaint Investigation and Resolution Office (UCIRO)